Psamcyite/snapgram/README.md

 - **Appwrite**: Open-source backend server for web and mobile apps.
 - **Tailwind CSS**: Utility-first CSS framework for designing responsive web applications.
 - **Vite**: Next-generation frontend build tool that provides a faster and leaner development experience.
+- **Shadcn**: Beautifully designed components that you can copy and paste into your apps.
 ## Setup

 1. **Clone the repository**: